joelberkeley/spidr/tutorials/BayesianOptimization.md

     +--------------+
 </pre>

-TODO we don't actually have to represent the two contributions as acq and acq -> acq, they could be any a and b and form an acquisition function f(a, b).
-This doesn't affect the design, but it might mean readers are left wondering why I've chosen those particular empirical values.
+Note we could have chosen a different representation for the first _Acquisition function_ and _Acquisition function -> Acquisition function_.
+Indeed, any `a` and `b` will do as long as we have some `f` that combines them into an acquisition function `f a b`.
+In practice, the forms we chose are appropriate for this problem, and it doesn't actually affect the design what implementation we chose.
+I may choose to revisit this without this making assumption.

 In order to combine each empirical value, we could construct each individually with the relevant data and model, then combine the results, but we might not have access to the data at the point we connect them together.
 Instead, we'll look at how to connect them together *before* we apply the data and models.